SWO Grants

 Service Appreciation Grants

-The Women’s Wisdom: Women in Action Service Appreciation Grants program, established by Dr. Nahid Angha, Founder of the Sufi Women Organization, is designed to honor and support the work of a woman or women-led organization in rural neighborhoods.
-Nominations for honorees are solicited and invited solely by the Women in Action program.
-A panel of volunteer judges reviews nominations, and recipients are announced annually in July.
-Honorees receive $500-$1000 from the program as a grant.
+The Women’s Wisdom: Women in Action Service Appreciation Grants program, established by Dr. Nahid Angha, Founder of the Sufi Women Organization, is dedicated to recognizing and supporting the impactful work of a woman or women-led organization in rural communities.
+Nominations for honorees are solicited and invited solely by the Women in Action program, and a panel of volunteer judges carefully reviews each submission.
+Grant recipients are announced annually in July, with awards ranging from $500-$1000.

-Service Appreciation Grants honor and support those who have demonstrated excellence in advancing the quality of life for women through impactful social programs in the following focus areas:
+The Service Appreciation Grants recognize and support individuals and organizations that have demonstrated outstanding commitment to improving the quality of life for women through impactful social programs.
+Grants focus on the following key areas:

-• Equity: Improving gender equality in public and/or private life which foster the development of employment opportunities for women.
+• Equity: Promoting gender equality in both public and private sectors and expanding employment opportunities for women.

-• Healthcare: Insuring the physical, mental and environmental wellness of women and girls.
+• Healthcare: Ensuring the physical, mental and environmental well-being of women and girls.

-• Education: Promoting women’s and girls’ right to access education.
+• Education: Advancing women’s and girls’ right to access education.

-• Human Rights: Advocating to reduce poverty among women.
-This focus area includes the development of effective systems for conflict resolution.
+• Human Rights: Advocating for the reduction of poverty among women, including the development of effective systems for conflict resolution and social justice.

-The four key grant focus areas for the SWO Service Appreciation Grants are designed to cultivate effective systemic change in honor of the advancement of women throughout the world.
-The grants extend far beyond offering financial assistance to individual recipients.
-They serve as catalysts for transformative journeys that create lasting and rippling impacts in the lives of the women and their communities.
+The four key focus areas of the SWO Service Appreciation Grants are designed to foster systemic change in support of the global advancement of women.
+These grants extend far beyond providing financial assistance to individual recipients; they serve as catalysts for transformative journeys that create lasting and rippling impacts in the lives of the women and their communities.

 Ruth Nalyanya, Kenya